Diamondbacks vs. Angels Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Ryne Nelson (4-4) will take the mound for the Diamondbacks, his 17th start of the season.
+- The Diamondbacks will send Zac Gallen (10-2) to the mound for his 18th start this season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.
+- In 17 starts this season, he's earned a quality start in 10 of them.

-- Nelson has pitched five or more innings in two straight games and will look to extend that streak.
+- Gallen has pitched five or more innings in seven straight games and will look to extend that streak.

-- He has finished two appearances without allowing an earned run in 16 chances this season.
+- In 17 appearances this season, he has finished five without allowing an earned run.

 |Opponent